Electa-Git/Z-tool/Examples/README.md

 ![Sections used for the PSCAD automation](../Doc/img_1.png)

-The canvas shows four sections at the top which are modified/used by Python so as to perform the frequency scan of the DUT.
+The canvas shows four sections at the top which are modified/used by Python to perform the frequency scan of the DUT.
 The upper right-most section includes user-defined parameters that can be changed when calling the frequency scan python function.
 These parameters can be control settings, setpoints, etc. that we can use to fully characterize a device.